 The basic premise of Spotify and Tidal is the same.
-Both allow you to stream music, create playlists, download songs for offline listening, and discover new tracks based on your personal taste, among other things.
+Both allow you to stream music, create playlists, download songs for offline listening, and discover new tracks based on your taste, among other things.
 However, there are loads of big and small differences between the two services.

-Read more: Best music streaming apps
+Read more: The best music streaming apps

-To help you decide which streaming service comes out on top in the Tidal vs Spotify battle, we’ve rounded up all the major differences between them.
+To help you decide which streaming service comes out on top in the Tidal vs Spotify battle, we’ve rounded up all the significant differences between them.
 These include everything from audio quality and pricing to music discovery and social features.
 Let’s dive in.

 Tidal vs Spotify: Music discovery

 When it comes to finding new tracks to listen to, both streaming services do a great job.
 You can browse music by genres (dance, country…), moods and activities (party, relax…), and use the radio feature to discover songs and artists that are similar to the ones you’re into.
-Both are also good at suggesting brand new tracks based on your personal taste.
+Both are also good at suggesting brand new tracks based on your taste.

 Tidal Rising connects you with up-and-coming artists from around the world.

 Tidal, on the other hand, doesn’t have a weekly playlist.
 But it does offer up to eight playlists, each of which revolves around a specific genre you’re into.
-The service also has a feature called Tidal Rising that shows you the tracks and albums from up-and-coming artists from around the world.
+The service also has a Tidal Rising feature that shows you the tracks and albums from up-and-coming artists from around the world.
 Then there’s the “Top” feature that gives you access to Billboard’s top songs by genre and a selection of the best tracks, albums, as well as songs of the last decade.

 Tidal vs Spotify: Content

 What you will find are a bunch of videos — more than 250,000 of them.
 And they are front and center, thanks to the “Videos” option in the main navigational tab.
-The selection of content includes music videos, live performances, and various music-related movies and documentaries — a lot of which are exclusive to the service.
+The content selection includes music videos, live performances, and various music-related movies and documentaries — a lot of which are exclusive to the service.
 You also get access to your very own Video mixes (up to eight of them) that list the songs/music videos you’re into.

 Spotify also has videos, but they don’t play as significant a role as with Tidal.
 There’s no dedicated section for videos, for example.
 You can come across videos when searching for an artist or song, and that’s about it.
-I wasn’t able to dig up exactly how many videos are available on Spotify, which likely means there aren’t too many of them.
+I couldn’t dig up exactly how many videos are available on Spotify, which likely means there aren’t too many of them.
 If there were, Spotify would promote them a lot more.

 Tidal vs Spotify: Sound quality

 Then there are HiFi and Master, both of which are part of Tidal’s most expensive plan — more on this in the next section.
 HiFi recordings are CD-quality lossless FLAC files, which means you’re benefiting from 44.1kHz/16bit audio files.
 Recently, the company added Tidal Connect, a feature that lets users cast HiFi recordings to connected devices.
-Some of the companies that offer supported connected devices include Bluesound, Cambridge Audio, DALI, KEF, iFi audio, Lyngdorf, Monitor, NAD, and Naim Audio.
+Some companies that offer supported connected devices include Bluesound, Cambridge Audio, DALI, KEF, iFi audio, Lyngdorf, Monitor, NAD, and Naim Audio.

 Spotify tops out at 320kbps.

 Spotify offers five audio settings: Automatic, Low, Normal, High, and Premium.
-Audio quality tops out at approximately 320kbps (Premium setting), which is the same as Tidal’s High mode.
+Audio quality tops out at approximately 320kbps (Premium setting), the same as Tidal’s High mode.
 Spotify doesn’t offer lossless streaming like Tidal, so it’s not the best choice for audiophiles.

 Tidal vs Spotify: Plans and pricing

 First things first: you can use Spotify for free.
-Yes, the streaming giant has a free plan available that’s supported by ads, but there are many limitations in place.
+Yes, the streaming giant has a free plan supported by ads, but there are many limitations in place.
 You can only play music in shuffle mode and can skip tracks up to six times per hour.
 You also can’t download music for offline listening.

-However, Tidal also has a HiFi plan that offers higher quality streaming — check the previous section for details — and costs around double.
+Tidal also has a HiFi plan that offers higher quality streaming — check the previous section for details — and costs around double.
 So, the basic subscription comes in at $19.99 per month, a family plan goes for $29.99 per month, while students have to pay $9.99 per month.